atreyasha/spacemacs-elpy/README.md

 ### Installation

+We assume the default Spacemacs directory structure where all personal configuration code is housed in `~/.emacs.d`.
 Copy the relevant configuration code to `~/.emacs.d` by executing:

 ```shell
 $ make install